Orthodontic treatment can improve both the function and appearance of the mouth and face.

 Indicators of treatment need and outcome have been developed and validated by the whole orthodontic profession to assess the efficacy and appropriateness of care.
 The most widely used is the Index of Orthodontic Treatment Need (IOTN).
 In general, only moderate to severe orthodontic conditions will be funded by the NHS.
 Following an initial consultation we will advise you whether your will qualify for treatment under the NHS.

 At the London Orthodontic Group, in line with the American Association of Orthodontics, we recommend all children should have an orthodontic evaluation by age 7.
 Early evaluation provides both timely detection and greater opportunity for more effective treatment.
-Prudent intervention guides growth and development, preventing serious problems later.
+For our pharmacy it is always important to get the high-quality medicals, specially those that are in need.
 And if orthodontic intervention is not necessary, we can carefully monitor your child’s growth and development and begin treatment only when it is ideal.

 Our early intervention treatments: